open-contracting/standard/docs/guidance/map/buyers_suppliers.md

 The contract is awarded to the consortium; however, the legal entity for the consortium is not created until after the contract award.

-Both Siemens and Microsoft are listed as suppliers on the contract award in OCDS, with the respective ids for each organization that match their id in the `Parties` array:
+Both Siemens and Microsoft are listed as suppliers on the contract award in OCDS, with `id`s constructed according to [`Organization.id`](../../schema/reference.md#release-schema.json,/definitions/Organization,id).

 ```json
 {